Course Content and Outcome Guide for MTH 30

 - Special Fee:

-Course DescriptionApplication of arithmetic to a variety of problems found in the business field, including simple and compound interest, annuities, payroll preparation, pricing, invoice preparation, trade discounts, taxes, and depreciation.
+Course DescriptionApplies arithmetic to a variety of problems found in the business field, including simple and compound interest, annuities, payroll preparation, pricing, invoice preparation, trade discounts, taxes, and depreciation.
 Scientific calculator required.
-Prerequisites: MTH 20; (RD 80 or ESOL 250).
+Prerequisites: MTH 20 and (RD 80 or ESOL 250).
+Audit available.

 Addendum to Course Description